axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/portal-header/index.rst

 .. figure:: images/portal-header.png

-User Settings in Axon.ivy Portal
+User Settings in the Axon.ivy Portal
 ------------------------------------

 When you click on your username in the top right of the Axon.ivy Portal,